Frequently Asked Questions

 Financial Interest FAQs

-• Within 30 days of discovering or acquiring a new Signficant Financial Interest (e.g., through purchase, marriage, or inheritance)
+- Within 30 days of discovering or acquiring a new Financial Interest (e.g., through purchase, marriage, or inheritance)

 All research applications need to have an up-to-date disclosure on file.
 Grant proposals will not submitted if the disclosure profile is not completed and/or updated.

-All Significant Financial Interests (SFIs) need to be disclosed.
-SFIs include one or more Financial Interests held by a Covered Individual or Covered Family Member that meet the following thresholds:
+One or more foreign or domestic Financial Interests held by a Covered Individual or Covered Family Member that meet the following thresholds:

-4. Any ownership interest (e.g., stock, stock options, dividends, equity) in a privately held entity (i.e., start-up companies, LLCs)
+- Any ownership interest (e.g., stock, stock options, dividends, equity) in a privately held entity (i.e., start-up companies, LLCs) by the Covered Individual or their spouse/dependent children.

-6. Travel valued $5,000 or more paid by directly to or on behalf of the Covered Individual by an external entity
+- Travel valued at $5,000 or more paid directly to or on behalf of the Covered Individual.

 Note: The following items are not Significant Financial Interests:

-2. Certain income received from certain activities such as “seminars, lectures, or teaching engagements” and “service on advisory committees or review panels” from a federal, state, or local government agency located in the United States, a United States Institution of higher education as defined at 20 U.S.C.
-1001(a), an academic teaching hospital, a medical center, or a research institute that is affiliated with a United States Institution of higher education.
+- Income from service on advisory committees or review panels for a United States federal, state, or local government agency, a United States institution of higher education, an academic teaching hospital, a medical center, or a research institute that is affiliated with a United States institution of higher education.

-3. Income from investments where individual does not control the investment vehicle (e.g., mutual funds, retirement accounts)
+- Income from investments where the Covered Individual does not control the investment vehicle (e.g., mutual funds, retirement accounts)

-4. Gifts to Emory University where the Investigator has no signing authority for the Emory account.
+- Gifts to Emory University where the Covered Individual has no signing authority for the Emory account.

-5. Travel paid by Emory or travel reimbursed or sponsored by U.S. federal, state, or local government, U.S. institute of higher education, U.S. academic teaching hospital, U.S. medical center, U.S. Research institute that is affiliated with a U.S. institute of higher education
+- Travel paid by Emory or travel reimbursed or sponsored by U.S. federal, state, or local government, U.S. institution of higher education, U.S. academic teaching hospital, U.S.

 Yes.
-Covered Individuals must disclose travel reimbursed or sponsored by commercial entities as well as by non-profit entities, such as professional associations, that is more than $5,000 from any single entity within a 12-month period.
+Covered Individuals must disclose travel reimbursed or sponsored by an entity that is related to a Covered Individual’s institutional responsibilities and is more than $5,000 from any single entity within a 12-month period.
+The following information must be provided:

 Exceptions:

-Travel that is paid through a research grant or contract through Emory does not have to be disclosed, nor does travel paid for by:
+Travel that is paid through a research grant or contract through Emory does not have to be disclosed, nor does reimbursed or sponsored travel paid for by:

-Covered Individuals must receive COI training upon hire and every four years.
-This training must be completed before can submit your first disclosure.
+Covered Individuals must receive FCOI training upon hire, prior to engaging in research, and every four years.
+This training must be completed prior to submitting your first disclosure profile in eDisclose.
 Training is currently embedded in eDisclose as part of disclosure profile update and completion.

-Yes, if they are Covered Individuals and/or are responsible for the design, conduct, or reporting of research.
-Trainees and postdocs are also required to obtain approval before engaging in certain external professional activities
+Yes, if they meet the definition of a Covered Individual and/or are responsible for the design, conduct, or reporting of research.
+Trainees and postdocs are also required to obtain approval before engaging in certain external professional activities.

 Stock, stock options and other ownership interests, whether currently vested or not that have an overall value of $5,000 or more need to be disclosed.
 However, income from investment vehicles in which the owner does not directly control the investment decisions, such as mutual funds or retirement accounts, should not be reported.